-Detroit is the largest city in the U.S. state of Michigan and a vibrant hub for art, design, music, and university life.
-There are many universities, such as Wayne State University, a national research university with medical and law schools, and the biggest in the area.
-Medical schools specifically are well represented here and work closely with the communities and hospitals, giving students a real opportunity to practice and understand their future occupation with hands-on experience.
+Detroit is Michigan’s largest city and a vibrant hub for art, design, music, and university life.
+The area includes several medical education options, including Wayne State University, a Detroit-based public research university with medical and law schools.
+Medical schools in and near Detroit work closely with communities, clinics, and hospitals, giving students opportunities to build clinical skills and understand their future careers through hands-on experience.

-This article will list some of the best medical schools in Detroit and the neighboring areas, so please read to learn more!
+This article lists some of the medical schools in Detroit and neighboring areas, so please read on to learn more!

 Top Medical Schools in Detroit